-Knee arthroscopy is a type of keyhole surgery, used to look inside and treat the knee joint.
+Knee arthroscopy is a type of keyhole surgery, used to look inside and treat your knee joint.

 You will meet the surgeon carrying out your procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.

-You may have knee arthroscopy to investigate problems such as inflammation or injury, or to repair damaged tissue and cartilage.
+Knee arthroscopy is a procedure used to investigate and diagnose knee problems such as inflammation or injury.
+You can also have a knee problem treated during arthroscopy, for example, damaged tissue and cartilage can be repaired or removed.
 It’s also used to take small tissue samples (biopsies), which can help to diagnose problems such as infection.

-Not everyone who has a knee problem needs to have an arthroscopy.
-Your doctor may diagnose your knee problem using physical examination, an X-ray or an MRI scan.
-An MRI scan uses magnets and radiowaves to produce images of the inside of your body.
-Some problems can be treated using physiotherapy and medicines.
+Not everyone who has a knee problem needs to have arthroscopy.
+Your doctor may diagnose your knee problem by examining your knee or from an X-ray or an MRI scan.
+An MRI scan uses magnets and radio waves to produce images of the inside of your body.
+Some knee problems, such as injuries can be treated using physiotherapy and medicines.